 How do I calculate profit margin?

 To work out your business’s profit margin, or margin, add up the day-to-day running costs of your business over a set period of time - usually a year, but sometimes a month or a quarter.
-Don't forget to allocate your costs according to when they are relevant for your business, not necessarily when they were paid - check out our guide to allocating costs here.
+Don't forget to allocate your costs according to when they are relevant for your business, not necessarily when they were paid.

 Then take the amount of money you earned over that same period, and subtract the running costs from that number.
 This number is your “net profit”.
 If you have a set of accounts, you can also pull these numbers from your profit and loss account, or P&L for short.